nirajsrinivas/VIC_Project/README.md

 ## Model:

-The model is based on 4 files, each one coreesponds to a different solution:
+The model is based on 4 files, each one coreesponds to a different solution and each one is run seperatly:
 - SIFT : SIFT detector_Final.ipynb
 - SURF: SURF_NN.ipynb
 - HOG : HOG_NN_Train_Test.ipynb